driessenslucas/researchproject/Thesis.md

 #### RC Car Selection
 \
 \
-I would still use the same DFRobot 2wd MiniQ robot kit, but I would order the motor encoders at the same time as the car.
-I would also take some stronger motors than the default ones in the kit, same thing for the wheels, I would get some stronger wheels, since the ones in the kit are quite flimsy.
+I would still use the same DFRobot 2WD MiniQ robot kit, but I would order the motor encoders at the same time as the car.
+I would also take some stronger motors than the default ones in the kit, and the same thing for the wheels, I would get some stronger wheels, since the ones in the kit are quite flimsy.

 **Motor Encoders:** https://www.dfrobot.com/product-823.html